RiccardoColtrinari/nl2ltl-dataset-generator/README.md

 where "G" is the □ (always) LTL operator.

+For a deeper explanation of how identifiers work and can be represented, please refer to the [README](./resources/README.md) file in the *resources* folder.

 ## **Installation**

 First make sure to have Python 3.8 installed (it may work with other versions actually).